 Coffee is life fuel for some of us.
 And that some of us totally includes me.

 It’s National Coffee Day!
+Who know?
+Apparently National Coffee Day is September 29, Now you know.
 Some may laugh, but for those of us who use coffee as gas, today is to be celebrated.
 I’m celebrating today by unboxing and reviewing the Ninja Coffee Maker and sharing a few favorite coffee recipes.

 First, let me say this.
 For year’s we used a Keurig.
 I loved our Keurig, but with as many people drinking coffee as we have in our house – it isn’t an affordable option.
 This past year, I bought a cheap, old-school coffee maker and dumped our Keurig.
 While I loved the idea of making a single cup of coffee whenever it just wasn’t practical for our family of 6 to purchase 2-3 boxes of K-cups each week.